2012 United States House of Representatives elections in Michigan: Results

 Democratic candidate David Curson defeated Kerry Bentivolio in the special general election, conducted in the 2012-configured 11th district only, and coinciding with the regular general election on November 6.

 District 12

-Democrat John Dingell, who has represented the district since 2003 and previously from 1955 until 1965, and previously represented the 16th district from 1965 until 2003, will seek re-election here.

-Roll Call rates the race as "Safe Democratic".
+Democrat John Dingell, who had represented the district since 2003 and previously from 1955 until 1965, and previously represented the 16th district from 1965 until 2003, sought re-election here.
+Roll Call rated the race as "Safe Democratic".